wp-plugins/waterwoo-pdf/readme.txt

 = Where do the watermarked files go? =
 They are generated with a unique name and stored in the same folder as your original Wordpress/Woo product media upload (usually wp-content/uploads/year/month/file).
 The unique name includes the order number and a time stamp.
 If your end user complains of not being able to access their custom PDF for some reason (most often after their max number of downloads is exceeded), you can find it in that folder, right alongside your original.

 = Will WaterWoo PDF watermark images? =
 WaterWoo PDF is intended to watermark PDF (.pdf) files.
 If you are specifically looking to watermark image files (.jpg, .jpeg, .gif, .png, .etc), you may want to look into a plugin such as [Image Watermark](http://wordpress.org/plugins/image-watermark/ "Image Watermark Plugin").
 WaterWoo PDF will create an watermark on a PDF page but the watermark will NOT sit over image files embedded in the PDF.

 = I get an FPDF error =
 If you get the "FPDF error: This document (../../yourfile.pdf) probably uses a compression technique which is not supported by the free parser shipped with FPDI" it is because the PDF you are trying to watermark uses a compression technique not supported by the bundled PDF generator, FPDI.
 FPDI parses PDFs through version 1.4, and occasionally has troubles with 1.5, 1.6 and 1.7.

-1. [Try this solution using Acrobat, if possible.] (http://stackoverflow.com/a/7155711 "Stack Overflow") Alternatively, you can go to Edit->Preflight->Standards and Save As PDF/A.
+1. [Try this solution using Acrobat, if possible.](http://stackoverflow.com/a/7155711 "Stack Overflow") Alternatively, you can go to Edit->Preflight->Standards and Save As PDF/A.
-2. [If that doesn't work, test and perhaps purchase the add-on from SetaSign and add it into this plugin.] (http://www.setasign.com/products/fpdi/demos/fpdi-pdf-parser/ "PDF Parser Add-On") Or consider buying the Premium version of this plugin, as it will solve this problem.
+2. [If that doesn't work, test and perhaps purchase the add-on from SetaSign and add it into this plugin.](http://www.setasign.com/products/fpdi/demos/fpdi-pdf-parser/ "PDF Parser Add-On") Or consider buying the Premium version of this plugin, as it will solve this problem.

 = Does this work for ePub/Mobi files =
 No. At this time I am unaware of a Woocommerce watermarking plugin for these file types.